deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

 ## Boundaries matter

-Domain events describe facts within a **bounded context** and may reflect its internal language and model.
+Aggregates are not the only boundaries that matter.
+Domain events also belong to a **bounded context** and may reflect its internal language and model.
 Other bounded contexts should not consume those events directly, because doing so turns internal details into shared contracts.

 When a fact must cross that boundary, translate it into an intentionally designed **integration event** containing only what external consumers should depend on.
 Domain and integration events may describe the same occurrence, but they serve different audiences and should evolve independently.